 If you know me at all, you’ll know that I love pretty much any sort of smoked meat.
-Smoked chicken, smoked fish, and of course, my favorite, double smoked bacon.
+Smoked chicken, smoked fish, and of course, my favorite, double-smoked bacon.
 A special treat though is smoked pork hock soup, or as others call it, ham hock soup.
-The ingredients and seasonings change from time to time, but the main star of course is the smoked pork hock.
+When the season starts to cool down, it’s one of my favorite soups to make.

 For a really nice smoked pork hock, I usually go to my local butchers.
 Ask for a nice, meaty, smoked pork hock, and tell them you want to make a slow cooker ham bone soup.
-Ham bone, ham hock, or pork hock, doesn’t matter what you call it, they’ll know what to give you.
-Your butcher usually is familiar with this type of recipe, and know what to give you if you’re not familiar with how they look.
-Butchers really know how to season and smoke ham hocks and usually have a nicer smoke taste than ones you can buy at your grocers.
-That’s not saying you shouldn’t buy the ones there, but if you can purchase them from a deli or a butcher, that’s the way to go.
+Hambone, ham hock, or pork hock, doesn’t matter what you call it, they’ll know what to give you.

-Slow cooking a smoked pork hock into a soup with your crock pot or slow cooker is the best way to prepare them if you want to stretch your dollar.
-You can braise them in the oven as well, but that’s a different recipe.. lol 😉
+Slow-cooking a smoked pork hock into a soup with your crockpot or slow cooker is the best way to prepare them if you want to stretch your dollar.
+You can braise them in the oven as well, but that’s a different recipe.

 Easy peasy: minimal effort = maximum results!